Dual Flush: #1 & #2

 The handle hangs down vertically.
 Push it to the left or clockwise for a 4.0 liter flush for liquid waste, or to the right or counter-clockwise for a 6.0 liter flush for solid waste.

-The toilet seen here is at the Venice Beach Cotel along the boardwalk in Venice, California.
+The toilet seen here is at the Samesun Hostel along the boardwalk in Venice Beach, California.

 I removed the lid to photograph the mechanism.